Key Findings

 There is no law against FGC in Singapore.

-Potentially, FGC could fall under Sections 319–322 of the Penal Code, which relate to voluntarily causing hurt to another person: an act that is done either with intention to cause hurt or with knowledge that hurt will likely be caused.
+Potentially, FGC could fall under Sections 319–322 of the Penal Code, which relate to voluntarily causing hurt to another person:

 Development Indicators